Simon-he/SimoCoin/readme.md

 ## Start

-Go to the Crypti folder and run:
+Go to the SimoCoin folder and run:

 ```sh
 node app.js